b-wave/uDSKY/README.md

 smallest descrete LED 7-segment green *-ish* displays i could find.

-It turned out that at that scale, the Keys were  ~.75" on center, which was nice and almost exactly 0.75" Square.
+It turned out that at that scale, the Keys were  ~.75" on center, which was nice eand almost exactly 0.75" Square.
 The front panel was about 7.0" x 6.5" so about, but not exactly, half the size of a real DSKY.
 The wholw thing sandwiches nicely together using plexiglas plates and hardware spacers, which I will provide laser cut patterns for.
 The whole assembly is remarkably sturdy ane even kind of hefty too.
 The keys and circuit boards were attached by small torx head "thread rolling" screws for plastic.
 I think the ones i got were about 2 AWG, and 1/8" long.
-I got them on e-bay and i don't have the link, there were 100's of them in a box for a few dollars.
-They should be easy to find.
+I got them on e-bay and i don't havethe link, there were 100's of them in a box for a few dollars.
+They should be easy tofind.
 I'll update a link when i find a good supplier again.

 There are two other circuit boards I am developing.
 The INDICATOR boards for the LEDs since I used perf boards for this prototype.
-The POWER REGULATOR board for stand alone operation on 12V dc, and illuminating and controlling the VERB, NOUN, and PROG illumination and the keyboard backlighting.
+The POWER REGULATOR board for stand alone operation on 12V dc, and illuminating and controlling the VERB, NOUN, and PROG illumination Tand the keyboard backlighting.
 These will be controlled the same as the other LEDs but thru an isolator to control 12V to theses diodes.
 I also have an idea to use LEDs amd some clear plexiglas to simulate the long EL strips between the three registers - but this is still in the *idea phase*.

 The prototype shown here has hand cut plastics so it looks, well it really is, a little sloppy.
 I used this matte black plastic i got from TAP Plastics so it would hold paint a little better than glossy plastic.
 I have not painted anything yet so it looks a little daek side, even *darth-DSKY* right now.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135148.jpg)